sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 {{< compare before="us_before.svg" after="us_after.svg" caption="United States on the map (before and after adding BGP data)." >}}

 The physical meeting points of networks only tell us a part of the story.
 The global routing table reveals where address space is actually controlled and originated.
 Some cities carry significant weight without being major public peering hubs.
-The IP dominance layer exposes that distinction.
+The IP dominance layer makes that distinction visible.

 {{< compare before="eu_before.svg" after="eu_after.svg" caption="Europe on the map (before and after adding BGP data)." >}}